Jacksonville University & Baptist Health12-Month Second Degree BSN Program

 Your application must include the following components in order to be considered:

 - Submit an online graduate application.
-Link below.
+Start your application.

 - Unofficial transcripts from all previously attended institutions.
 A separate transcript is required for each institution.
 Unofficial transcripts can be uploaded within you application or after it is submitted.